AyushMaanJain/e-commerce/README.md

 Every data related to product as well as user such as price, name, cart, purchases, image is contained in angular js system to make it more compatible for android app

+user account header part works as per scroll take place, image size of header changes and shift to right as similar as scroll down.

+user account containt 3 different parts
+- user Setting(includes user general informations, account setting, payment settings,linked account).
+- user Cart(a wish-list of product which consumer wanted to purchase, it includes name and price of product).
+- user Purchases(records  of all purchases of user,includes name,date of purchase,reciept of purchase).

 # About work and achievement

 - [x] home page layout have completed and responsive as well